 Agency/location: Missouri Cooperative Fish and Wildlife Research Unit, School of Natural Resources, University of Missouri; Columbia, Missouri

-Qualifications: PhD in fisheries, natural resources, or related program within last 3 years.
-Ability to work effectively in a team and with agency biologists is critical; experience or interest in aquatic systems at the landscape scale; strong analytical (e.g., GIS, spatial statistics) and organizational skills, particularly mining existing data; demonstrated ability to present and publish results.
+- Qualifications: PhD in fisheries or related program.
+Ability to work effectively in a team and with agency biologists is critical; experience in stream fish conservation, thermal ecology and species distribution models preferred; strong analytical (e.g., GIS, spatial statistics) and organizational skills, demonstrated ability to present and publish results.

-Stipend: $48,000/year plus benefits.
+Stipend: $50,000/year plus benefits.
 Position will be for a minimum 2 years, based on annual funding allocations.

-Closing date: Review of applications will begin May 23, 2019 and is open until filled.
-Start date flexible but around August 2019 (preferred) to as late as January 2020.
+Closing date: Review of applications will begin April 1, 2021 and is open until filled.
+Start date is summer 2021 but flexible based on covid restrictions.

-Contact: Send letter of interest, resume, contact information for three references to Craig Paukert, Missouri Cooperative Research Unit, University of Missouri-Columbia.
-573-882-3524; firstname.lastname@example.org; Web link: http://riverstudies.com/
+Contact: Send letter of interest, resume, contact information for three references in one pdf document to Craig Paukert, Missouri Cooperative Research Unit, University of Missouri-Columbia.
+573-355-6900; firstname.lastname@example.org; Web link: http://riverstudies.com/